SubratYeeshu/Interview_Prep/DSA/SDE_Sheet/129_Rabin_Karp.md

 ## Problem statement (Search Pattern GFG)

-- Given two strings, one is a text string and other is a pattern string.
+Given two strings, one is a text string and other is a pattern string.
 The task is to print the indexes of all the occurences of pattern string in the text string.
 For printing, Starting Index of a string should be taken as 1.

+## Alogirhtm :

+- Time complexity : O(M + N)
+- Space complexity : O(2\*M) ~ O(M) (prefix hash array and power array of size M)

 ```cpp
 vector <int> search(string pat, string txt){